polyglot-compiler/polyglot/README.md

 and minor language extensions; our experience suggests that the cost of implementing an extension scales well with the degree to which it modifies Java.

+See the web site at http://www.cs.cornell.edu/polyglot for more information and documentation about Polyglot.